hrishix6/HttpParrot/README.md

 ## Motivation

-Didn't like Postman's decision to move everything online with no offline option.
-Didn't like Insomnia, decided to roll my own tool.
-Besides I thought it would be fun little side project,so here it is.
+Didn't like Postman's decision to move everything online with no offline option, not very fond of other tools, decided to roll my own lightweight tool.
+It has become a fun little side project.

 ## Spec